 Stuff hot lentil or chickpea rissoles (felafel) into a pita pocket bread with home made hummous, lettuce and tomato.

-The content in all its forms on and from this site does not replace and should not be used in place of expert personalised advice from your own medical and health practitioners, Accredited Practising or Registered Dietitian, exercise physiologist, and clinical psychologist.
-The content is of a general nature and for educational purposes only.
+The content in all its forms on and from this site does not replace and should not be used in place of expert personalised advice from your own medical and health practitioners, Accredited Practising or Registered Dietitian, exercise physiologist, physiotherapist, personal trainer, and clinical psychologist.
+The content is of a general nature and for general purposes only.

-All original material and content on this site is copyright (1993-2018) to the author Trudy Williams @ foodtalk.
+All original material and content on this site is copyright (1993-2023) to the author Trudy Williams and foodtalk.
 Images are either sourced and purchased from online photograph and image providers including istock, getty, or generated by the author's collaborators.